 In addition, scholarships are available through the American Society of Radiologic Technologists (ASRT) Foundation.
 These scholarships are available to outstanding entry-level radiologic sciences students who are student members of the ASRT.
-According to the ASRT, "The goal is to help make sure that the best students aren't prevented from reaching their dreams because they lack the funding for their education."
-Students may apply for the following scholarships:

 - Jerman-Cahoon Student Scholarship

 - Royce Osborn Minority Student Scholarship

 - The Ricard S. Kay Endowed Scholarship

 - Parsons Degree Achievement Scholarship

+- LGBTQ+ Scholarship

+- Memorial Scholarship

-More scholarships and information can be found at the ASRT Foundation website: www.foundation.arst.org
+More scholarships and information can be found at the ASRT Foundation website: https://foundation.asrt.org/